antoniodjones/arkhitekton-platform/replit.md

 # Overview

-ArchModel Pro is an enterprise-grade, AI-first systems design modeling platform that empowers systems architects to perform end-to-end architecture design (from business to technology) with unprecedented elegance and intelligence.
-The platform combines the expressiveness of code, the intuitiveness of visual representation, and the power of AI to create, build, and evolve complex systems.
+ARKITEKTON is an enterprise-grade, AI-first systems design modeling platform that empowers systems architects to perform end-to-end architecture design (from business to technology) with unprecedented elegance and intelligence.
+Named after the ancient Greek word for "master builder" or "chief of works," ARKITEKTON combines the expressiveness of code, the intuitiveness of visual representation, and the power of AI to create, build, and evolve complex systems.

 ## Vision Statement
 To create the ultimate universal design and modeling platform that empowers any designer or modeler - from systems architects to business analysts to creative designers - with comprehensive capabilities that surpass existing tools like Figma, Miro, Mural, Lucidchart, and Visio.
 The platform combines enterprise architecture modeling with general-purpose design capabilities, featuring distributed version control at the model and component level (similar to Git) and providing portfolio views for design leadership across all disciplines.

 ## Competitive Positioning
-ArchModel Pro is designed as an advanced competitor spanning multiple design and modeling categories:
+ARKITEKTON is designed as an advanced competitor spanning multiple design and modeling categories:
 - **Enterprise Architecture**: Mega, SoftwareAG's Aries & Alphabet, Ardoq, BlueDolphin, Avolution, Sparx Enterprise Architect, LeanIX
 - **General Design & Collaboration**: Miro, Mural, Lucidchart, Visio, Figma
 - **Unified Platform**: No existing tool combines enterprise architecture depth with general design flexibility